-Apparently the majority of consumers are disappointed with hair products because 8 out of 10 people do not assess their hair type properly when buying products.
+Apparently the majority of high street consumers are disappointed with hair products because 8 out of 10 people do not assess their hair type properly when buying products.
 Various surveys sponsored by big corporations and retailers have said similar and suchlike things over the years.
 There is definitely an element of truth here, although from my own professional experience I would say the biggest causes of disappointment are firstly, that most hair products sold are poor quality (most of the money went in the marketing) and secondly, consumers do not know how to use products to get the best results.
 So here are some tips on choosing the right shampoos and how to shampoo your hair for best results.

 Assessing your hair typeIn the olden days (I’ve just been speaking to my kids) most people washed their hair once a week, so oily hair was very common and shampoos tended to be categorised and sold for either Dry, Normal or Oily hair.
 Those descriptors seem quite retro now but are still appropriate with further qualifying categories.
-Oily hair is quite uncommon as it is mostly dealt with by daily shampooing.
+Oily hair is quite uncommon as it is mostly dealt with by daily or alternate-day shampooing.

 Normal – fine to medium thickness, limp, soft, silky, flexible, uncoloured, shinyDry – thicker, coarser, frizzy, coloured or chemically treated, brittle, dull

 Just to complicate matters, many people especially those with longer hair will have qualities covered in Normal at the roots, and also some qualities covered in Dry at the ends.
 It’s generally best to choose shampoo for scalp and root area and choose conditioner by mid lengths and ends.
 Often a comment from people with finer hair is that they can’t use conditioners as they are too heavy.
 However most conditioners on the market are laced with silicone and this will weigh hair down giving it an inert dead feeling as it builds up over time.